numpy/numpy/doc/source/reference/c-api.iterator.rst

             Ensures that the input or output matches the iteration dimensions exactly.

+        .. cvar:: NPY_ITER_ARRAYMASK

+            Indicates that this operand is the mask to use for selecting elements when writing to operands which have the :cdata:`NPY_ITER_WRITEMASKED` flag applied to them.
+            Only one operand may have :cdata:`NPY_ITER_ARRAYMASK` flag applied to it.

+            The data type of an operand with this flag should be either :cdata:`NPY_BOOL`, :cdata:`NPY_MASK`, or a struct dtype
+            whose fields are all valid mask dtypes.
+In the latter case, it must match up with a struct operand being WRITEMASKED, as it is specifying a mask for each field of that array.

+            This flag only affects writing from the buffer back to the array.
+This means that if the operand is also :cdata:`NPY_ITER_READWRITE` or :cdata:`NPY_ITER_WRITEONLY`,
+            code doing iteration can write to this operand to control which elements will be untouched and which ones will be modified.
+This is useful when the mask should be a combination of input masks, for example.
+Mask values can be created with the :cfunc:`NpyMask_Create` function.

+        .. cvar:: NPY_ITER_WRITEMASKED

+            Indicates that only elements which the operand with the ARRAYMASK flag indicates are intended to be modified by the iteration.
+In general, the iterator does not enforce this, it is up to the code doing the iteration to follow that promise.
+Code can use the :cfunc:`NpyMask_IsExposed` inline function to test whether the mask at a particular element allows writing.

+            When this flag is used, and this operand is buffered, this changes how data is copied from the buffer into the array.
+            A masked copying routine is used, which only copies the elements in the buffer for which :cfunc:`NpyMask_IsExposed` returns true from the corresponding element in the ARRAYMASK operand.

 .. cfunction:: NpyIter* NpyIter_AdvancedNew(npy_intp nop, PyArrayObject** op, npy_uint32 flags, NPY_ORDER order, NPY_CASTING casting, npy_uint32* op_flags, PyArray_Descr** op_dtypes, int oa_ndim, int** op_axes, npy_intp* itershape, npy_intp buffersize)

     Extends :cfunc:`NpyIter_MultiNew` with several advanced options providing